 Symptoms in adults

-- General tiredness, vague aches and pains and a general sense of not being well are the common symptoms.
+- Some people complain of a general tiredness, vague aches and pains and a general sense of not being well.

 - In more severe deficiency (known as osteomalacia), there may be more severe pain and also weakness.
 Muscle weakness may cause difficulty in climbing stairs or getting up from the floor or a low chair, or can lead to the person walking with a waddling pattern.